Life Events and Population Sources Division

 UK excess winter mortality figures are not available as ONS only hold mortality data for England and Wales.
 Differences in the death registration systems and methods used to calculate winter mortality between the countries of the UK mean it is not possible to produce UK figures.

 National Records of Scotland (NRS) produce an annual winter mortality report, which is available on their website.

-Northern Ireland Statistics and Research Agency (NISRA) produced a report on excess winter mortality in 2011 which is available on their website.
+Northern Ireland Statistics and Research Agency (NISRA) produce figures on excess winter mortality which are available on their website.

-We welcome feedback on the content, format and relevance of this release.
-User Engagement in the Health and Life Events Division outlines the divisional approach to user engagement.
+We would welcome feedback on the content, format and relevance of this release.
+Please send feedback to email@example.com.